 - Efficiency and Cost-Effectiveness: A Donor Advised Fund is created by a standard agreement between the donor and the Los Altos Community Foundation.
 There are no costs associated with the opening of a Fund.
 Investment management fees vary according to the investment strategy selected.
 The Foundation provides check writing, bookkeeping, investment management, tax reporting, auditing, quarterly reports and copies of correspondence accompanying grants.

 - The Foundation’s management costs are covered by an annual fee assessed on the balance of the fund and paid monthly.
-Typically the fee is 1% with an annual minimum determined by mutual agreement.

 - Personalization: Donors select the name of their Donor Advised Fund such as “Joe and Barbara Smith Fund” or “Smith Family Foundation.”
 If approved by the Donor, these names may be listed in the Los Altos Community Foundation’s publications.
 Some families prefer a name that protects their identity, such as “Adobe Creek Foundation.”
 Gifts can remain anonymous or be fully named and acknowledged.
 The Foundation provides personalized stationery for the family’s grant-making when they do not wish anonymity.